-The Company's primary development program, XRx-008 (XORLO(1)) is at the clinical stage and is focused on demonstrating the potential of our first-in-class therapy for Autosomal Dominant Polycystic Kidney Disease ("ADPKD"), an orphan disease.
-XRx-008 is the development name given to XORTX's proprietary oral formulation of oxypurinol, and shows substantially increased bioavailability compared to oxypurinol alone.
+The Company's most advanced development program, XRx-008 (XORLO(1)) is at the clinical stage and is focused on demonstrating the potential of our first-in-class therapy for ADPKD.
+XRx-008 is the development name given to XORTX's proprietary oral formulation of Oxypurinol, and shows substantially increased bioavailability compared to Oxypurinol alone.

-XORTX also has a second clinical stage program for T2DN and is currently evaluating the in-licensing of two proprietary, candidate chemical entities for development.
+XORTX also has a second clinical stage program for T2DN.
+The Company has two in-house candidate molecules and in addition, is currently evaluating the in-licensing of two proprietary, candidate chemical entities for development.